First Mother's Day without mom: how to get through it

 Write to her.
 Not a polished letter, just whatever you'd say if she could hear you.
 "I miss you.
 The kitchen smells different without your coffee.
 I wore your scarf last week."
 You can write it on paper, in your phone, in a document you never open again.
 The act of directing words toward her can release pressure you didn't know was building.

 Do one thing she loved.
-My neighbor Carol spends Mother's Day morning making her mom's terrible lemon squares.
+My neighbor Carol spends every Mother's Day morning making her mom's terrible lemon squares.
 "They're honestly not good," she told me.
 "My mom wasn't a great baker.
 But making them puts me in her kitchen for an hour."
 It doesn't have to be elaborate.
-It can be listening to her favorite song, ordering from her restaurant, wearing her color.
+Listen to her favorite song.
+Order from her restaurant.
+Wear her color.

-You could also tell someone a story about her.
+Tell someone a story about her.
 Grief can be isolating because people stop saying her name.
 They think they're protecting you.
-They're not; they're just making her disappear from conversation.
-If you can, tell someone a story.
+They're not; they're making her disappear from conversation.
+If you can, tell someone something about her.
 Something funny, something small.
 "My mom used to eat cereal for dinner every Friday because she said cooking five days a week was enough."
-Saying her name out loud to another person helps her stay present in your life rather than receding into silence.
+Saying her name out loud helps her stay present in your life rather than receding into silence.

 When grief mixes with complicated feelings